cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 ```

-1. This method is useful to change the Form visualization.
+1. This method is useful for changing the Form visualization.
 2. Forms have states that can be checked.
 3. Forms can access the list of the missing fields.
-4. Forms can access the list of the invalid fields and the correlated errors.
+4. Forms can access the list of the invalid fields and the related errors.

 ### Final Phase: Submit

-The Submit Phase is where the Form conclude the journey by executing all defined instructions with the information gathered from the user's conversation.
+The Submit Phase is where the Form concludes the process by executing all defined instructions with the information gathered from the user's conversation.
-The method have two params:
+The method has two parameters:

-- **self** (You can access information about the form and the `StrayCat` instance)
+- **self**: Provides access  to information about the form and the `StrayCat` instance.
-- **form_data** (The defined pydantic model)
+- **form_data**: The defined Pydantic model formatted as a Python dictionary.

-And must return a Dict where the value of key `output` is a string that will be displayed in the chat.
+The method must return a dictionary where the value of the `output` key is a string that will be displayed in the chat.

-If you need to use the Form in future conversations, you can retrive the model from the working memory by accessing the key `form`.
+If you need to use the Form in future conversations, you can retrieve the model from the working memory by accessing the key `form`.

-Below an example:
+Below is an example:

 ```python
     @hook